klutchell/unbound/README.md

 ## Architectures

-Simply pulling `klutchell/unbound:1.9.4` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.
+Simply pulling `klutchell/unbound` should retrieve the correct image for your arch.

 The architectures supported by this image are: